knpuniversity/ansible/knpu/ansible-roles.md

 And that's the order they run it.
 But it's not because of how I ordered them in my YAML file: Ansible always executes `pre_tasks`, then `roles` then `tasks`.

-So how can we upgrade the apt repository cache first?
+So how can we update the apt repository cache first?
 Just move those two tasks into `pre_tasks`.

 Done!
 Next, let's download a third-party role for free playbook functionality!